Dysgeusia: Psychological impacts

 People with dysgeusia are also forced to manage the impact that the disorder has on their quality of life.
-An altered taste has effects on food choice and intake and can lead to weight loss, malnutrition, impaired immunity, and a decline in health.
-Patients diagnosed with dysgeusia must use caution when adding sugar and salt to food and must be sure not to overcompensate for their lack of taste with excess amounts.
-Since the elderly are often on multiple medications, they are at risk for taste disturbances increasing the chances of developing depression, loss of appetite, and extreme weight loss.
-This is cause for an evaluation and management of their dysgeusia.
-In patients undergoing chemotherapy, taste distortions can often be severe and make compliance with cancer treatment difficult.
-Other problems that may arise include anorexia and behavioral changes that can be misinterpreted as psychiatric delusions regarding food.
+An altered sense of taste has effects on food choice and intake, and can lead to weight loss, malnutrition, impaired immunity, and a decline in health.
+Patients diagnosed with dysgeusia must use caution when adding sugar and salt to food, and must be sure not to overcompensate for their lack of taste with excess amounts.
+Since the elderly are often on multiple medications, they are at risk for taste disturbances, increasing the chances of developing depression, loss of appetite, and extreme weight loss.
+This is cause for evaluation and management of their dysgeusia.
+In patients undergoing chemotherapy, taste distortions can often be severe, and make compliance with cancer treatment difficult.
+Other problems that may arise include anorexia, and behavioral changes that can be misinterpreted as psychiatric delusions regarding food.
 Symptoms including paranoia, amnesia, cerebellar malfunction, and lethargy can also manifest when undergoing histidine treatment.

 Future research

 Every year, more than 200,000 individuals see their physicians concerning chemosensory problems, and many more taste disturbances are never reported.
-Due to the large number of persons affected by taste disorders, basic and clinical research are receiving support at different institutions and chemosensory research centers across the country.
+Due to the large number of persons affected by taste disorders, basic and clinical research are both receiving support at different institutions and chemosensory research centers across the United States.
 These taste and smell clinics are focusing their research on better understanding the mechanisms involved in gustatory function and taste disorders such as dysgeusia.
-For example, the National Institute on Deafness and Other Communication Disorders is looking into the mechanisms underlying the key receptors on taste cells and applying this knowledge to the future of medications and artificial food products.
-Meanwhile, the Taste and Smell Clinic at the University of Connecticut Health Center is integrating behavioral, neurophysiological, and genetic studies involving stimulus concentrations and intensities in order to better understand taste function.
+For example, the National Institute on Deafness and Other Communication Disorders is looking into the mechanisms underlying the key receptors on taste cells, and applying this knowledge to the future of medications and artificial food products.
+Meanwhile, the Taste and Smell Clinic at the University of Connecticut Health Center is integrating behavioral, neurophysiological, and genetic studies involving stimulus concentrations and intensities, in order to better understand taste function.